MHISC NEWS & UPDATES

 Looking for a change of pace?
 Our industry is hiring!
 There are job opportunities all across the state of South Carolina for people looking to help make housing affordable.
 Open positions include salespeople, administrative support, set up and service technicians, and more.
 Our new career page features openings from member organizations all across the state.
 Find your new career here: https://mhisc.com/jobs/

-Oakwood Homes of Lexington name MHISC’s January Retailer of the Month
+Oakwood Homes of Florence Named May Retailer of the Month

-Oakwood Homes of Lexington offers manufactured home models from multiple homebuilders all across the region.
-Their team consists of award-winning home consultants who can match customers with the home that best fits their needs.
+Oakwood Homes of Florence offers a wide range of manufactured home models from multiple homebuilders across the region.
+Their team of award-winning home consultants are dedicated to helping customers find the home that best fits their needs.

 MH DIGEST